 Sub Enum_Example1() AcriveCell.Interior.Color = XlRgbColor.
 End Sub

 Ok, now we will go back to our original example of Mobile group members.
-Like how we have seen group members of RGB color similarly we can declare the variables by using VBA Enum statement.
+Like how we have seen group members of RGB color similarly, we can declare the variables by using the VBA Enum statement.

 Enum Mobiles Samsung = 15000 VIVO = 18000 Redmi = 8500 Oppo = 18500 End Enum Sub Enum_Example1() End Sub

 Now I have declared all the mobile brands under the “Mobiles” group by using “Enum” statements.